 Visual Analytics Dashboard

-- Line, Donut and Bar Charts.
+Line, Donut and Bar Charts.
 The interactive trend chart shows (i) the share of voice, a comparative measure of attention based on the relative number of mentions, (ii) the frequency of selected topics in the specified time interval, (iii) the average sentiment regarding these topics, or (iv) the level of disagreement, measuring how strongly the sentiment fluctuates.
-The default moving average interval is seven days.
+The default moving average interval for the data analysis is seven days.
 Selecting longer intervals dampens the impact of short-term fluctuations and thereby highlights longer-term trends.

 Main Content Area

 Search Results and Cross-Media Analysis.
 The section below the trend chart offers five main categories to explore the search results: Documents, Sentences, Sources, Entities and Relations.
 These categories offer multiple representations, typically at least one list view and one visualization.
 You can select a word tree for sentences, for example, or scatter plots for entities and sources.

 Interactive features in the ‘document’ and ‘sentence’ views include: (i) mouse-over document preview; (ii) initial click to show an extended quote; (iii) second click to display the full text and various annotations including keywords, sentiment, content source and referenced location.

 Maps and Visual Analytics Tools.
 Interactive tools help to explore the underlying knowledge base.
 To investigate topic associations, the dashboard provides a tag cloud (alphabetical) and a keyword graph (hierarchical).
 Additional visualizations include a geographic map to render the regional distribution of search results and a cluster map to show emerging stories (= sets of related documents).